fpenzar/water_speed_detection/README.md

 ### Determining the search radius

 The search radius greatly affects the results.
 If it is too big, wrong `blob_features` are paired with `features` making the calculated speed too big. `mean` and `median` speed is calculated after every second for the `speed` list.
 It was observed that when search radius is not correct, `mean` and `median` are very different.
 When the search radius is correct, `mean` and `median` are roughly the same.
 The search radius is adjusted proportionally to `mean` - `median` relation.
-If `mean` > `median` search radius is decreased.
-If `mean` < `median` search radius is increased.
-If the search radius becomes too small ( < 5 pixels) it is increased to a high number.
-Relation between the search radius and time needed to pair `features` and `blob_features` is constant, it does not have an effect on it.

 ### Results